 Join SPUC experts for free lunchtime webinars and earn CME!

 Join SPUC and CHW for weekly webinars designed to equip providers with knowledge of best practices for common Pediatric Urgent Care conditions.
 The goal is to foster a community of providers through academically rigorous, web-based lectures.
-This webinar series creates the infrastructure for Pediatric Urgent Care systems across the country to spread ideas and to learn from one another.
+This webinar series creates the infrastructure for Pediatric Urgent Care systems across the country for spreading ideas and learning from one another.
 In addition, the webinar series gives providers an ongoing opportunity to earn CME in topics speciﬁc to Pediatric Urgent Care.

-Every presentation will be broadcast as a webinar using Webex or Zoom Platform.
+Every presentation will be broadcast as a webinar using Webex or Zoom platform.
 PowerPoints, Participant Surveys and Supporting Documents will be distributed to SPUC members through the SPUC website and member listserv.
-Schedules for Urgent Care Providers can be variable week to week.
+Schedules for Urgent Care Providers can vary week to week.
 Webinar slide presentations will be archived in the member section of the SPUC website.

 The Medical College of Wisconsin is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 The Medical College of Wisconsin designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 The Medical College of Wisconsin designates this activity for up to 1.0 hours of participation for continuing education for allied health professionals.
 Lectures will follow a rotating schedule.